MicrosoftDocs/microsoft-salescopilot-docs/articles/functional-overview.md

 ### Improve team collaboration

 - Create team deal rooms ([collaboration spaces](collaboration-space.md)) in Microsoft Teams with data and files from your CRM.
-Conveniently access them from the Sales agent in Outlook or directly from Dynamics 365 Sales.
+Conveniently access them from the Sales agent in Outlook.

     :::image type="content" source="media/collab-space-overview.png" alt-text="Screenshot of the Collaborate in Teams card in the Sales agent in Outlook.":::